maxpou/maxpou.fr/content/posts/2016/2016-08-19-else-unnecessary-expression/2016-08-19-else-unnecessary-expression.md

 ---
 layout: post
-title: "\"Else\": the unnecessary expression"
+title: '"Else": the unnecessary expression'
 slug: else-unnecessary-expression
 date: 2016-08-19
 language: en
 generate-card: false
 cover: ./header.jpg
-tags: ["architecture"]
+tags: ['architecture']
 ---

 First time I was using PHP Mess Detector (a PHP Quality Tool), I was very surprise.
-Because, when I type an **Else expression, it raises an error** which it said: *"An if expression with an else branch is never necessary"*.
-What the f***, I have never seen something like this before.
+Because, when I type an **Else expression, it raises an error** which it said: _"An if expression with an else branch is never necessary"_.
+What the f\*\*\*, I have never seen something like this before.

 Indeed, this principle came from Jeff BAY in **Object Calisthenics**, an exercise-chapter from the **The ThoughWorks Anthology** (written by many well-known programmers like Martin FOWLER).
-In this chapter, Jeff BAY define 9 rules to write better software. *Avoid else expression* is one of them.
+In this chapter, Jeff BAY define 9 rules to write better software. _Avoid else expression_ is one of them.

 > Whaaaaaaaaaaaaaaaaaaaaaaaaaaaaaat?!
-— **one of my colleague** when I say 'Else is unnecessary'
+> — **one of my colleague** when I say 'Else is unnecessary'

 ## Solution 1: reorder your code